kotlitecture/template-multiplatform-compose/README.md

 It includes:

-- **MVVM pattern implementation** - based on the Jetpack ViewModel and Jetpack Lifecycle components.
+- **MVVM pattern implementation** - based on the [Jetpack ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) and [Jetpack Lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle) components.
-- **Navigation implementation** - based on the Jetpack Navigation component.
+- **Navigation implementation** - based on the [Jetpack Navigation](https://developer.android.com/guide/navigation) component.
+- **Store implementation** - initially based on [UI State](https://developer.android.com/topic/architecture/ui-layer/stateholders), but more flexible like [Pinia](https://pinia.vuejs.org/core-concepts/).

 The included solutions are not mandatory to follow, as all required dependencies are properly included to enable you to use your own patterns with Jetpack components.